FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ### Configure the FusionAuth application

 In this step, we are going to configure a FusionAuth application.
-This is different than the FusionAuth instance or the React Native application.
+This is different from the FusionAuth server instance or the React Native application.
 In FusionAuth, an application is anything a user might log in to.
 To configure this, sign into the FusionAuth administrative interface and navigate to "Applications".
 From there, create a new application.

 Once you've done that, navigate to the "OAuth" tab and add in a redirect URI of `fusionauth-demo:/oauthredirect`.
 We'll use this redirect URL in our React Native application later.